 So you don’t have to glue two pages together (in case they’re thin).

-Also, you can use it to create texture on the page before you even start painting.
+You can do this before you even start painting.
 The tools you use for this determine what kind and amount of texture you’ll get.
 The tools that give the most texture are a kitchen sponge and the brayer.

 Read more about tools for applying gesso to paper here.

 Are there pages that you don’t really like and would like to use the page again for something else you’ll perhaps love more?
 Of course, you have these pages, we all do.

 In any case, you can use gesso to cover stuff.
 Maybe you won’t be able to completely hide the previous page, but you’ll definitely get a faded background which can be really interesting.

 4. Where to buy gesso?

 At any shop with art supplies, hobby shops, arts and crafts stores, etc. You can ask at the store which kind is the most popular with buyers and buy that one.

 If you mix gesso with a bit of water, you thin it down and you can get a hazy look on your page.
 The layer of gesso will be very thin so you can use this technique to desaturate a colorful page.

 6. Can I mix gesso with acrylic paint?